 Each target photo with its repetition was seen by an average of 81.7 workers.
-On average, target faces were correctly recognized in 51.6% of trials (SD=12.6%).
-The average rate of false alarms was 14.4% (SD=8.7%).
+On average, target faces were correctly recognized in 51.6% of trials (SD = 12.6%).
+The average rate of false alarms was 14.4% (SD = 8.7%).

 Are memorability scores reliable between different groups of observers?
 We assessed the reliability of these memorability scores (HR and FAR) across face images by looking at the correlation between split-half rankings.
-For both HR and FAR, we ranked the images according to one random half of the participants and compared them to the scores given by the other half of the participants (Figure 3).
-Over 25 of these random split-half trials, the average Spearman's rank correlation between scores given by the two halves of the participants was $\rho = 0.68$ for HR (min = 0.66, max = 0.69) and $\rho = 0.69$ for FAR (min = 0.67, max = 0.71).
+For both HR and FAR, we ranked the images according to one random half of the participants and compared them to the scores given by the other half of the participants (see Figure 2).
+Over 25 of these random split-half trials, the average Spearman's rank correlation between scores given by the two halves of the participants was 0.68 for HR $(\min = 0.66, \max = 0.69)$ and 0.69 for FAR (minimum = 0.67, maximum = 0.71).
 There is also sizable variation in face photo memorability, with HR ranging from 15.5% (the most forgettable photos) to 89.9% (the most memorable photos) and FAR ranging from 0% to 51.5%.
 The strength of these correlations, in spite of individual differences and other potential sources of noise, demonstrates that we have characterized real differences between face photos and that both HR and FAR are varied yet reliable measures across the population.
-We also looked at d-prime, a metric that combines both HR and FAR, and found a similarly high average Spearman's rank correlation of $\rho = 0.69$.
+We also looked at d', a metric that combines both HR and FAR, and found a similarly high average Spearman's rank correlation of 0.69.

 Are memorability scores consistent across individual observers?
 The above analysis describes the population-level reliability of memorability scores, but it remains unclear to what degree a single observer's performance will be consistent with the population.
-In order to measure this, we used leave-one-out cross-validation over participants in our experiment.
-We measured how well the scores of N-1 participants on our task predict the scores of the Nth participant.
-For a given set of N-1 participants, we computed the average HR and FAR for all images that could have produced a hit or false alarm, respectively, in the Nth participant.
+In order to measure this, we used leave-one-out crossvalidation over participants in our experiment.
+We measured how well the scores of N - 1 participants on our task predict the scores of the Nth participant.
+For a given set of N - 1 participants, we computed the average HR and FAR for all images that could have produced a hit or false alarm, respectively, in the Nth participant.
 We then used logistic regression to predict whether or not the Nth participant gave a hit (or a false alarm) based on the average rates from the N-1 participants.
-We repeated this analysis for each possible Nth participant (excluding participants who scored less than 2 images), giving us 854 estimates of the regression coefficient β_1 (the slope of the logit function) for HR and 876 estimates for FAR.
+We repeated this analysis for each possible Nth participant (excluding participants who scored fewer than two images), giving us 854 estimates of the regression coefficient β_1 (the slope of the logit function) for HR and 876 estimates for FAR.
 Some participants are more consistent with the population than others.
 In order to estimate an average β_1 across the population of participants, we took a weighted mean over the β_1 estimates for each individual participant, weighting by the inverse variance of the β_1 estimate for each participant.
-We weighted in this way since different participants scored different numbers of images and so the β_1 estimates for different participants have widely varying precision; weighting by inverse variance minimizes the variance of the estimated population mean.
-We found a weighted mean β_1 of 3.77 for HR (p < 0.01), and 6.42 for FAR (p < 0.01).
-The p-values here refer to the probability of observing effects with magnitude at least this large, under the null hypothesis that the true β_1 actually equals 0 for all subjects.
-We simulated the null distribution using a within-subjects Monte-Carlo permutation test1.
-These β_1 values suggest that an individual observer will tend to exhibit a fair amount of consistency with the population in terms of which images he or she finds more and less memorable.
+We weighted in this way since different participants scored different numbers of images and so the β_1 estimates for different participants have widely varying precision; weighting by in-